LimaoC/TeXplate/assignment-texplate/README.md

 ## Usage

-There is a template preamble file `assignment-preamble.tex` that you can use to start from.
+There is a template preamble file `preamble.tex` that you can use to start from.
 This is where you can change the details that appear on the title page.
-You can start fresh with `empty.tex` (which imports the `assignment-preamble.tex` file).
+You can start fresh with `empty.tex` (which imports the `preamble.tex` file).

 See the `assignment/example.tex` file for an example usage of the template.